ziyunli/quartz/content/notes/LLM.md

 [^2]: https://www.atmosera.com/ai/understanding-chatgpt/ "Understanding ChatGPT"
 [^3]: https://interconnected.org/home/2023/03/16/singularity "The surprising ease and effectiveness of AI in a loop"
 [^4]: https://techcrunch.com/2023/06/14/mechanical-turk-workers-are-using-ai-to-automate-being-human/ "Mechanical Turk workers are using AI to automate being human"
+[^5]: https://www.ben-evans.com/benedictevans/2023/7/2/working-with-ai "AI and the automation of work"